riccardobernardi/Assignment3-Bernardi-Buoso-Benetollo/README.md

 ## 4 Performances

-We have measured all the performances at every test and we have noticed that only a small improvement was introduced by the mean of the multi-threading.
+We have measured all the performances at every test, and we have noticed that only a small improvement was introduced by the mean of the multi-threading.
 So we tried to add some tests with a lower number of rank but many thousands of cells for every index.
 At this point the improvement becomes visible and very effective.

 We also decided to go deeper into the possible operations that could perform better exploiting the threads regardless of the multi-threading overhead.
 We tried so to produce big tensors of low rank.
-We ended up discovering that with a rank 3 tensor with dimensions <1000,1000,1000> summed for itself our multi-threaded version can perform more then twice better with respect to the sequential version.
+We ended up discovering that with a rank 3 tensor with dimensions <1000,1000,1000> summed for itself our multi-threaded version can perform more than twice better with respect to the sequential version.

 An example of the tests we tried is here below: